frcsoftware/frcsoftware.github.io/.github/pull_request_template.md

 What changed?
 Why? (the code + comments should speak for itself on the "how")

-Include screenshots or a video of what was changed, to collect evidence in a place where we can later reference it.
+We highly recommend including screenshots or a video of what was changed, to collect evidence in a place where we can later reference it.

 Any issues this pull request closes or pull requests this supersedes should be linked with `Closes #issuenumber`.